Paper with Purpose: Modernizing the Pulp and Paper Industry

 Turning the page on the pulp and paper industry

 The pulp and paper industry (PPI) is fundamental to daily life, producing paper and cardboard for everything from tissues to coffee filters to packaging.
-It produces more than 400 million tons (Mt) of paper per year1 – a figure expected to reach 900 Mt by 2050.
-However, it is also one of the world’s most resource-intensive industries, consuming substantial amounts of energy and water.
-The PPI was responsible for just under 2% of all direct industrial emissions in 20222.
-As a champion of sustainable forest management and recycling, the sector does have a unique opportunity in the world’s transition to a circular economy and low-carbon society.
+It produces more than 400 million tons (Mt) of paper per year – a figure expected to reach 900 Mt by 2050.3 However, it is also one of the world’s most resource-intensive industries, consuming substantial amounts of energy and water.
+The PPI was responsible for 2 percent of all direct industrial emissions in 2022.4 As a potential driver of sustainable forest management and recycling, the sector has a unique opportunity to play catalyst in the world’s transition to a circular economy and low-carbon society.

 Pulp and paper industry footprint

-As global demand for paper products rises, driven by increasing population and a shift from single-use plastics, the industry serves a market worth $357 billion.
-This is projected to grow at a compound annual rate of 3.8 percent from 2024 to 20283, which brings both opportunities and challenges: manufacturers must find ways to improve productivity while reducing their environmental impact.
+With the rise in global demand for paper products, driven by an increasing population and a shift from single-use plastics, the industry serves a market worth $351.7billion.
+This is projected to grow at a compound annual rate of 1.7 percent from 2025 to 2035,5 which brings both opportunities and challenges - manufacturers must find ways to improve productivity while reducing their environmental impact.

 Water consumption